Fort Walton Beach Medical Center

 In 2019, Barge Design Solutions acquired Nashville-based Gould Turner Group (GTG).
 Read full article.

-Gould Turner Group (GTG) is designing an expansion and renovation at Fort Walton Beach Medical Center.
+Gould Turner Group (GTG) is assisting HCA with the $80-million expansion and renovation project at Fort Walton Beach Medical Center.
 This project will allow for increased Intensive Care Unit (ICU), Med-Surg Stepdown, and PACU bed capacity.
 The expansion will also enhance the hospital’s heart program with dedicated cardiovascular ICU patient rooms, which connect directly to the Surgical Suite.
 With the Facility’s continued focus on the future, the two-story tower will be designed for vertical expansion to allow for future growth to serve the community.

 Normal operations must be maintained throughout the duration of the project.
 A temporary mobile kitchen will be utilized to maintain food service to patients, staff, and families during the major renovation to the existing kitchen and servery.

 This $48 million dollar expansion and renovation will result in a new two-story patient tower with 42 additional beds, additional Post-Anesthesia Care Unit (PACU) positions, a new loading dock, expansion to Materials Management, renovation to the medical center’s dining and kitchen area, and a parking garage expansion with 150 new parking spaces.
 The patient tower is designed for a future two-story vertical expansion.